CaptainLunar/love.hs/readme.md

 You can add your own messages in the following .txt files:
 * lovegreet.txt -> Messages used to greet the user.
 * lovemsg.txt    -> Messages used to lovingly support the user.

 Todo:

 * ☼ Add colors to terminal.
-* ☼ Add logic to make user aware of what they need to wear out due to weather conditions.
+* ☼ Implement logic structures to make user aware of what they need to wear outside due to weather conditions.
-* ☼ Shit man I don't know what else.
+* ☼ I don't know what else.
 * ☼ Kill myself.